 State Licensure: A degree or certificate from the college is not a license to practice.
 Acupuncture licensure laws vary among the 50 states, the District of Columbia, and United States territories and possessions.
 Individual state acupuncture licensing or medical boards should be contacted for information about licensure requirements.
-Students interested in sitting for the California acupuncture licensing exam should speak with the admissions director about licensing requirements.
+Graduates of the dual degree MAHM/DAHM program are eligible to sit for the California acupuncture licensing exam.
 Daoist Traditions makes good faith efforts to assist graduates with licensure in other states but cannot guarantee eligibility or results on state licensing exams.

 To qualify for licensure in the state of North Carolina, graduates must complete the National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM) certification exams.
-For information about North Carolina acupuncture licensing requirements, visit nccaom.org/advocacy-regulatory/state-relations for information about licensure eligibility in other states.
+For information about North Carolina acupuncture licensing requirements, visit ncaom.org/advocacy-regulatory/state-relations for information about licensure eligibility in other states.